 a.
 Whitney Awards will be given for the following categories:

-xi.
-Best Novel by a New Author (for eligibility requirements, see 2.i.)
+xii.
+Debut Novel of the Year (for eligibility requirements, see 2.i.)

 2) Eligibility for Awards